GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 This is what it will look like on Android:

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/Ph3WKnKo7I2qIZdHSmzO.png", alt="Notification on Android with a reply action button", width="800", height="304" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/Ph3WKnKo7I2qIZdHSmzO.png", alt="Notification on Android with a reply action button.", width="800", height="304" %}

 Clicking on the action button opens a text input field: